China Evergrande offers bond and equity swaps in debt restructuring

 HONG KONG, March 22 (Reuters) - China Evergrande Group 3333.HK on Wednesday announced plans for the restructuring of its $22.7 billion in offshore debt, which could set a template for distressed rivals and shape investor sentiment on the country's embattled property sector.

-The world's most indebted property developer gave creditors a basket of options to swap their debt into new bonds and equity-linked instruments related to two Hong Kong-listed companies, Evergrande Property Services Group 6666.HK and Evergrande New Energy Vehicle Group 0708.HK.
+The world's most indebted property developer gave creditors a basket of options to swap their debt into new bonds and equity-linked instruments backed by the group and its two Hong Kong-listed companies, Evergrande Property Services Group 6666.HK and Evergrande New Energy Vehicle Group 0708.HK.

 With more than $300 billion in total liabilities including offshore debt, Evergrande has been at the centre of a property debt crisis in which multiple Chinese developers defaulted over the past year, forcing many to enter debt restructuring talks.